 Independent of the economy or our personal financial status, a balanced perspective can go a long way toward neutralizing the emotional influence of money.
 Maintaining the right mindset will not only help us to get through tough financial times, it will also help us prosper in the future.

-Let’s try looking at this whole monetary issue from a more empowering point of view.
+Let’s try looking at this whole monetary issue with a more empowering mindset.
 We can do this by ignoring the negative press and addressing our personal relationship with money.

 7 ways to adjust your mindset about money

 1. Don’t entrust your finances to others.
 Financial management tools are informative, but it is also important to have faith in your own ideas and take control of your financial future.
 Investments are often not as secure as acting on your own productive ideas.
 If you come up with a sound business idea, create a business plan and act on it promptly.
 Don’t allow limiting beliefs about your abilities to create income stifle your creativity.